bladecoder/blade-ink-ffi/README.md

 }
 ```

-For more examples, check the `tests` folder in this repository.
+For more examples, check the `tests` folder in [this](https://github.com/bladecoder/blade-ink-ffi/tree/main/tests) repository.

+Check the [Blade Ink library source code](https://github.com/bladecoder/blade-ink-rs) for more info.

 ## Download